particle-iot/docs/src/content/guide/getting-started/connect.md

 We're going to install the Particle CLI on your computer.
 If you already have node.js installed, you can skip to [this step](/guide/getting-started/connect/#install-the-particle-cli).

 ### Installing Node.js
-The Particle CLI runs with Node.js.
-Grab the latest version from [the Node.js website](http://nodejs.org/download)
+The Particle CLI runs with Node.js versions 0.10 - 0.12.
+Grab the latest 0.12.* version from [the Node.js website](http://nodejs.org/download).

 Launch the installer and follow the instructions to install node.js.